 Use a Learning Management System (LMS)

 One great way to help employees grow is using a Learning Management System (LMS).
-An LMS can provide employees with access to online courses and training modules, which can help them learn new skills and stay up-to-date on the latest trends in their industry.
+An LMS can provide employees access to online courses and training modules, which can help them learn new skills and stay up-to-date on the latest trends in their industry.

 Additionally, an LMS can be used to track employee progress and provide them with feedback on their performance.
 It is also possible that using an LMS will make employees more efficient by reducing the amount of time they spend commuting to classes.